Double Seduction Series, Book 3

 As the threat escalates, Garret and Trey call on their family to help find the man intent on kidnapping Megan.
 When Megan’s parents start encouraging her to leave the ranch and return north with them, the McGatlin brothers need to prove that the best place for their woman is tucked tightly between their hard bodies, held safely in their arms.

-Megan Shore couldn’t think of anywhere she’d rather be than right here, riding between her two men on the front seat of the ranch’s pickup truck.
+Megan Shore couldn’t think of anywhere she’d rather be than right here, riding between her two men on the front seat of the ranch’s big, white pickup truck.
 It would be perfect if they weren’t heading toward the last place she’d ever imagined going.

 Behind the wheel, her cowboy, Trey McGatlin, pulled the truck out of the ranch house’s driveway and onto the road.
 On her right, Trey’s brother, Garret McGatlin, bumped her bare shoulder.
 “It’s not gonna be that bad.”
 His smile didn’t reach his blue eyes, and he ran a hand through his wavy blond hair.
 He slid his dark sunglasses on against the midday sun.